The Pitons of St. Lucia

 Fauna

 The Pitons eucalyptus are a haven of wildlife, proficient with abundant species of birds, mammals, reptiles, and amphibians, which flourish in the environment.
-Among the species that stand out is the St. Lucia parrot (Amazona versicolor), the national bird of St. Lucia that is endemic to the region.
 The rainforest is also home to the St. Lucia whiptail lizard, as well as various species of frogs, bats, and insects.

 The marine fauna at the both of the Pitons is also really spectacular.
 The coral reefs on the Piton coast are quite popular with schools of fish, turtles, and the diverse formation of corals.
 The Pitons coast offers scuba diving and snorkeling where one can look through the underwater marine world walking by and see the colorful marine life spreading all over the shallow Caribbean Sea around the Pitons